 - Crushed amaretti biscuits

-1) Pour the cream into a pan and heat until boiling, don't boil it for too long though - you can turn the heat off once it has boiled.
+- Pour the double cream into a pan and heat until boiling, don't boil it for too long though - you can turn the heat off once it has boiled

-2) Add the chocolate and mix until the chocolate has melted, then add the butter and do the same, and then the rum.
+- Add the milk chocolate and mix until the chocolate has melted

-3) If any of the ingredients haven't completely melted, you can gently heat the pan again, but ts important not to heat the mixture too harshly because it might split it or ruin the texture.
+- If any of the ingredients haven't completely melted, you can gently heat the pan again, but ts important not to heat the mixture too harshly because it might split it or ruin the texture

-6) Once set form into balls – either use a melon baller for example, a cookie dropper, or even just a spoon and your hands (be careful... you might get messy) and refrigerate/freeze again if the mixture has gone a bit soft.
+- Once set form into balls - for example, either use a melon baller, a cookie cutter or even just a spoon and your hands (be careful... you might get messy) and refrigerate/freeze again if the mixture has gone a bit soft.

-7) Whilst they are hardening you can melt the other chocolates you are using to decorate either over a bain-marie or in the microwave!
+- Whilst they are hardening you can melt the other chocolates you are using to decorate either over a bain-marie or in the microwave

-8) Simply coat the truffles in the chocolates you desire and sprinkle on a lil’ something extra and leave to set!
+- Simply coat the truffles in the chocolates you desire and sprinkle on a little something extra and leave to set!